Skip to main content

 virtualTokenReserves -= 34M

-Real reserves grow: Every buy adds native currency.
+Real reserves grow: Every buy adds native currency (net).
 Real token reserves decrease as tokens are sold.
 Virtual reserves adjust: Track alongside real reserves to maintain pricing formula.
+Both use net on buys (fee taken before swap) and gross on sells (fee taken after swap calculation).

 Phase 2: Bonding Achieved